 - Sublimation t-shirts for adults: These are available in sizes small to extra-large; you can choose from 24 colors.

-- Sublimation sweatshirts for adults: These come in small to 2X sizes and five color options.
+- Sublimation sweatshirts for adults: These sublimation sweatshirt blanks come in small to 2X sizes and five color options.

 - Sublimation apparel for infants: We offer rompers, sweatshirt rompers, sweatshirts, t-shirts, and more.